lykoss/lykos/CONTRIBUTING.md

-If you have push access, please discuss changes that significantly affect gameplay in `##werewolf-ops` before merging them to the `master` branch.
+Please discuss changes that significantly affect gameplay in `##werewolf-ops` before merging them to the `master` branch.
+They may be merged before a consensus is reached if there's an option to disable them.
+(Don't add one just for the sake of it if it doesn't make sense to.)